-If you’ve noticed spots on your freshly-washed dishes – or you’re forever battling with soap scum on your tub and shower – you’re probably among the 85% of households in the country with hard water.
+If you’ve noticed spots on your freshly-washed dishes – or you keep fighting soap scum on your tub and shower – you’re probably among the 85% of households in the country with hard water.

-If you’re curious about your own water, your local municipality (and certain companies) should be able to disclose your water hardness level.
-Certain companies can also provide testing.
-But there are some simple telltale signs you have hard water:
+If you’re curious, your local municipality (and certain companies) should be able to disclose your water hardness level.
+There are, of course, some simple telltale signs you have hard water:

-- Spots on dishes and glasses are caused as water evaporates and leaves calcium deposits behind.
+- Spots on dishes and glasses caused as water evaporates and leaves calcium deposits behind.

-- Soap scum/film is left behind after soap combines with calcium and magnesium particles during washing.
+- Soap scum/film left behind after soap combines with calcium and magnesium particles during washing.

-It’s possible to remove hard water stains in the shower, kitchen, and dishwasher, but unless you take steps to soften your water, they’ll keep returning without routine maintenance.
-With the right products, elbow grease, and following tips, you can remove hard water stains and soap scum.
+It’s possible to get rid of hard water stains in the shower, kitchen, and dishwasher, but without taking steps to soften your water, they’ll keep returning.
+Luckily, the right products, elbow grease, and following tips will help you remove hard water stains and soap scum – for good.

 - Remove the filter, removable baskets, and attachments.

-- Using an old toothbrush dipped in a solution of water warm and a few drops of Puracy Natural Dish Soap, gently scrub the areas where food and dirt collects.
+- Dip an old toothbrush in a solution of water warm and a few drops of Puracy Natural Dish Soap.
+Gently scrub the areas where food and dirt collect.

 - Fill a cup with white vinegar and set it on the top rack of the dishwasher.
 Run it for one cycle on hot.

-- Next, sprinkle baking soda along the bottom of the empty dishwasher and run it one more time.
+- Sprinkle baking soda along the bottom of the empty dishwasher and run it one more time.